jkleecloud/jkleecloud.github.io/content/posts/azure-weekly-wc-240506.md

 ## API Center

 - [API Center (GA)](https://azure.microsoft.com/en-gb/updates/general-availability-azure-api-center/) : A centralised solution for delivery, consumption and governance of APIs.
 Provides (among other features): cataloguing and inventory of APIs (including from APIM), governance and design rule enforcement, API Analysis for consistency and compliance, and a Visual Studio Code extension for an enhanced developer experience.
+More full featured than I thought - is this the future of the APIM developer portal?
     - [Azure API Center GA blog post](https://techcommunity.microsoft.com/t5/azure-integration-services-blog/azure-api-center-your-comprehensive-api-inventory-and-governance/ba-p/4125146)

 ## Azure DB for PostgreSQL